Icosa-dev/DeutschC/README.md

 ```

 ## Usage
 To use DeutschC you will need to include the deutsch.h header to your program with ```#include "deutsch.h"```.
-Then you can create the rest of your program in german.
+Then you can create the rest of your program in German.
 To find keywords and their translation you can check the deutsch directory, use ctrl+m1 in VSCode, or just check the repository.
 Note: preprocessor directives and functions defined by libraries such as the standard library are not translated.

 Example program: